LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 - **NATURE.** What is the inherent tendency of the spell?
 Its inclinations?

 Channeling magic is dangerous.
 There is always a chance for something to go terribly wrong.

+## Magic Dice

+A mage starts with 1d6.
+As they progress, they can "level up" and over time gain more dice.
+Each time a spell is attempted, the dice is rolled.